Investigations

 Every investigation documented.
 Show notes, findings, and full write-ups from Jason Hawes and the TAPS team — direct from the YouTube channel.

-Ghost Hunters at the Oller House: Investigating 100 Years of Paranormal Reports in Waynesboro, PA
+Inside the Oller House: Investigating 100 Years of Paranormal Claims at Waynesboro's Most Mysterious Mansion

 Inside the Oller House: A Paranormal Investigation in Waynesboro, PA

-Knoxlyn Ridge Investigation: What We Found at One of Gettysburg's Most Unsettling Locations
+Knoxlyn Ridge Investigation: What We Found at One of Gettysburg's Most Unsettling Houses

-The Conjuring House: What Really Happens When You Investigate One of America's Most Infamous Haunted Locations
+The Conjuring House: Separating Fact from Fiction on One of America's Most Famous Haunted Locations

 The Hoover House Investigation: When the Building Itself Seems to Answer Back